nsmith0310/RepoDepot/other_projects/sa_sn_dcgan_face_generator/README.md

--did not function well; suffers from mode collapse
+- did not function well; suffers from mode collapse